UploadKit

 onUploadComplete: async ({ file, metadata }) => {

-// Save file info to your database
+// Persist file info to your database

 console.log('Upload complete:', file.url);